 This is my favorite technique because it makes them do a backspin.
-Back spins help the ball to float in the air better, plus when a back spinning ball hit the ground if does not run away from the player that you are passing it too, also if you try to chip the keeper, the spin of the ball will pull it down from the air.
+Back spins help the ball to float in the air better, plus when a back spinning ball hit the ground it does not run away from the player that you are passing it to, also if you try to chip the keeper, the spin of the ball will pull it down from the air.

 16. How to Shoot a Soccer Ball

 The best two ways to shoot are 1.
 With power and 2.
 With accuracy.
-If you are outside of the penalty box, you need power and if there is a good goalkeeper in goal, you need accuracy as well.
+If you are outside of the penalty box, you need power and if there’s a good goalkeeper in goal, you need accuracy as well.

 The most important thing all soccer coaches say is, get it on target.
-Give the keeper something to think about and there is a possible bonus of a deflection off of the GK, which will give a chance for a rebound.
+Give the keeper something to think about and there’s a possible bonus of a deflection off of the GK, which will give a chance for a rebound.

 The laces are used mostly getting power into a shot.
 For this, you need to tilt the foot towards the ball, so that the laces of your cleats hit the ball.
 Make sure to follow your leg through with a good swing to get the most power.

-You can simply pass the ball out to the touchline to give the opposition a throw in – this is better than conceding!
-Ideally, when you clear the ball it will go into an area where the striker is so that you have a chance of a counterattack.
+You can simply pass the ball out to the touchline to give the opposition a throw-in – this is better than conceding!
+Ideally, when you clear the ball it’ll go into an area where the striker is so that you’ve got a chance of a counterattack.